 Solar is a significant home improvement project, and it can take some time to complete.
 Delays can happen due to jurisdiction processing times, engineering adders, installer schedules, weather, and more.

-At Project Solar, we do our best to anticipate and combat delays before they happen to keep timelines between 2-6 months.
+At Project Solar, we do our best to anticipate and combat delays before they happen to keep timelines between 2-4 months (or even shorter).
 Still, some projects can extend past this point, and it's a good idea to prepare for this possibility when purchasing your system.
 Our team can provide more resources and time estimates as they come during your project.